 The pre-Neogene tectonic setting of the Crystal Knob eruption site is shown in Figure ¿fig:reconstruction? by restoration of the San Andreas dextral transform system [Chapman et al., 2012; Dickinson et al., 2005; Hall and Saleeby, 2013; Matthews III, 1976; Sharman et al., 2013].
 The Crystal Knob eruption site restores to a position outboard of the southern California batholith.
 The principal windows into shallowly underplated subduction channel schists are shown in Figure ¿fig:reconstruction? along with the principal upper plate batholithic exposures.
 In Figure ¿fig:reconstruction?, the current western extent of the Salinia crystalline nappes is shown as the Nacimiento fault and the offshore Farallon escarpment.
 Crystalline rocks of the Salinia nappes extended westwards across Nacimiento belt Franciscan an unknown distance [Hall and Saleeby, 2013], but have been eroded off their lower plate complex as the coastal region has risen in the Pliocene [Ducea, 2003].

-The cross-sections presented in Figure ¿fig:cross_sections? (the two tectonic sections as now show, figs 20 and 21 are out of sequence?)show the first-order crustal relations that are implied by three potential origins for the sub-Crystal Knob mantle lithosphere: 1. shallowly ascended asthenosphere within the Pacific-Farallon slab window [Atwater and Stock, 1998]; 2. subduction of an underplated, or stalled, Monterey oceanic microplate [Bohannon and Parsons, 1995]; or 3. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location of the Mojave region [Luffi et al., 2009].
+The cross-sections presented in Figure ¿fig:neogene_sections? show the first-order crustal relations that are implied by three potential origins for the sub-Crystal Knob mantle lithosphere: A. shallowly ascended asthenosphere within the Pacific-Farallon slab window [Atwater and Stock, 1998]; B. subduction of an underplated, or stalled, Monterey oceanic microplate [Bohannon and Parsons, 1995]; or C. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location in the Mojave region [Luffi et al., 2009].
 These scenarios have been posed by a number of workers as detailed below.

 The Neogene slab window

-The Figure ¿fig:reconstruction? shows the hypothetical surface projections of the Pacific-Farallon slab window and the partially subducted Monterey plate at ca. 19 Ma [Wilson et al., 2005].
+Figure ¿fig:reconstruction? shows the hypothetical surface projections of the Pacific-Farallon slab window and partially subducted Monterey plate at ca. 19 Ma [Wilson et al., 2005].
 The slab window formed by the subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
-The Monterey plate nucleated along an ~250 km long segment of the Pacific-Farallon ridge as an oblique rift that was rotated ~25º clockwise from the Pacific-Farallon rift axis [Atwater and Severinghaus, 1989].
+The Monterey plate nucleated along a ~250 km segment of the Pacific-Farallon ridge as an oblique rift that was rotated ~25º clockwise from the Pacific-Farallon rift axis [Atwater and Severinghaus, 1989].
 Its generation was synchronous with the early stages of Pacific-Farallon plate convergence into the Cordilleran subduction zone along the southern California coastal region, and coincided with transrotational rifting of the continental borderland region and displacement of the western Transverse Ranges bedrock [Atwater and Stock, 1998; Bohannon and Parsons, 1995].

 According to the Wilson et al. [2005] reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate [Figure ¿fig:reconstruction?], the Crystal Knob eruption site was located above a slab window in the early Neogene, ~50-100 km northeast of the northeastern boundary transform edge of the Monterey plate.
 Diffuse volcanism, some clearly derived from decompression partial melting of convecting mantle, is widespread for this time period across the region of the reconstructed slab window [Cole and Basu, 1995; Hurst, 1982; Sharma et al., 1991; Wilson et al., 2005].
-However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself, which we return to in Section 7.2.
+However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself, which we return to in Section 5.2.